-- improvements in facility operating efficiency
+- improving its facility operating efficiency

-- emission performance credits
+- submitting emission performance credits

-- emission offsets
+- submitting emission offsets

-- fund credits
+- paying for fund credits

 Capping oil sands emissions

-As per the Oil Sands Emissions Limit Act, Alberta has set an annual GHG emissions limit on the oil sands, with provisions for cogeneration and new upgrading capacity.
+Under the Oil Sands Emissions Limit Act, Alberta has set an annual 100 Mt GHG emissions limit on the oil sands, with provisions for cogeneration and new upgrading capacity.

 Phasing out coal